-- the air intake terminal is turned down and the side wall of the building is not exposed to large wind loads i.e.,: prevailing wind (see Figure 9). - Optional bird screen may be placed in a termination fitting.
+- The air intake pipe may terminate on the side wall of the building as long as the air intake terminal is turned down and the side wall of the building is not exposed to large wind loads i.e.,: prevailing wind (see Figure 9). - Optional bird screen may be placed in a termination fitting.
 Leave unglued, and hold in place with a short nipple to allow easy access for cleaning. - For roof top venting of multiple unit sets, group all intake terminals together for a common penetration through a custom cap.
 Alternatively, place in the closest proximity achievable using commonly available pipe flashing.
-Similarly, group the exhaust pipes and place the 2 separate groups of pipes at least 3' apart (the closest intake and exhaust pipes must be 36" or more apart).
-Use the same 12" (minimum) vertical separation for 2 pipe option. - DO NOT exhaust vent into a common venting system.
+Similarly, group the exhaust pipes and place the 2 separate groups of pipes at least 3' apart (the closest intake and exhaust pipes must be 36" - or more apart).
+Use the same 12" (minimum) vertical separation for 2 pipe option. - DO NOT exhaust vent into a common venting system, except as outlined in this units Common Vent Installation Instructions.